 Clemons erupted for 21 points on 8-of-13 shooting in the first half and buried his fourth three early in the second half to put Campbell up 40-35.
 CSU played its best basketball of the night over the ensuing minutes, ripping off a 14-2 run to forge a 49-42 lead.
-Keeling's steal and feed to Potter for a highlight reel double-bump jam jolted the Bucs.
+Keeling's steal and feed to Potter for a highlight reel double-pump jam jolted the Bucs.
 Mitchell drilled a trey moments later to give CSU its first lead.
 Robinson sailed through a three of his own, and Keeling scored on a drive to polish off the run.

 Campbell responded by tying the contest four times over the next several minutes, with the last coming on Marcus Burk's trey at the 10:21 mark.
 Howard's hook shot vaulted CSU in front, and he would score again to give CSU a 62-59 advantage.
 Mitchell knocked down a pull-up jumper and Potter hit a layup off a big hustle play by Howard to up the cushion to seven.
 Robinson added two free throws to send the lead to 68-60 with 4:58 left before Campbell made it interesting late.

 CSU's defense picked up considerably in the second half, as evidenced by the 33 percent shooting clip.
 Clemons made two threes and Eudy nailed one during the 13-0 start.
-Campbell still led 22-11 with 11:15 remaining before CSU began to pack away at the deficit.
+Campbell still led 22-11 with 11:15 remaining before CSU began to peck away at the deficit.
 Potter and Robinson drained triples later in the stanza to make the score 30-27.

 "We put our shooting lineup in and we were able to get them out of the zone and get them into man-to-man," Radebaugh said of the rally.
 "I thought that was a big advantage for us.
 We're difficult to guard, particularly when we're small."